emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 By doing this, he will ask you to set a password for the trusted certificate store.
-Remember this password, because it must be set in the configuration of the Elasticsearch plugin.
+Remember this password, because it must be set in the configuration of the Data Node plugin.
 The following settings must be set in the `properties.yml` configuration for
 SSL: